TypeScript union Type

 In this example, the add() function will calculate the sum of its parameters if they are numbers.

-In case the parameters are strings, the add() function will concatenate them into a single string.
+If the parameters are strings, the add() function will concatenate them into a single string.

 If the parameters are neither numbers nor strings, the add() function throws an error.